 Teens need to get some “quick wins” when they start setting goals.
 For adults and teenagers alike, sometimes a fear of failure can prevent us from working on a goal.

 If you don’t try, you can’t fail, right?
 These easier goals give teenagers confidence they can accomplish harder ones.

 For example, saving a substantial amount of money may seem daunting and unattainable.
-A quick win would be to sign up for a savings account.
+A quick win would be to sign up for a bank account for teenagers.
 That one step makes them closer to their goal than they were before.